giantswarm/fmt/kubernetes/annotations_and_labels.md

 ## Common Annotations

 - `cluster.giantswarm.io/description` - value contains a human-friendly cluster
   name set by the customer.
-It is defined in [`github.com/giantswarm/apiextensions/pkg/annotation` package](https://github.com/giantswarm/apiextensions/blob/master/pkg/annotation/cluster.go).
+It is defined in [`github.com/giantswarm/apiextensions/pkg/annotation` package][ann-cluster].
 - `giantswarm.io/docs` - value should be an URL to a common documentation location.
 For now this should be in our `giantswarm/giantswarm` repository in which we crosslink all pages to create a reasonable documentation of all kinds